pjaskulski/nbpapi/README.md

     Parameters:

-        cFlag - ISO 4217 currency code, depending on the type of the table available currencies may vary
+        code - ISO 4217 currency code, depending on the type of the table available currencies may vary

 func (c *NBPCurrency) GetCSVOutput(lang string) string